programming-digital-twins/pdt-edge-components/README.md

 # Programming Digital Twins - Edge Components
 This is the source repository for edge-based software components (written primarily in Python [3]) related to my Digital Twins Programming course at Northeastern University.
 The intent of this repository is to provide students with a baseline edge application / compute capability that can serve as the data generator and hardware 'emulation' functionality for the digital twin components (which are housed in a separate repository).
 For convenience to the reader, much of the basic functionality has already been implemented (such as configuration logic, consts, interfaces, and test cases).

-The code in this repository is largely comprised of classes that are designed to be partial-solutions only, with refinement provided by the reader / end user as appropriate.
 These classes and their relationships respresent a notional design that aligns with the requirements listed in [Programming Digital Twins Requirements](https://github.com/orgs/programming-digital-twins/projects/1).
 These requirements encapsulate the programming exercises presented in my course [Buliding Digital Twins](TBD).

 ## Links, Exercises, Updates, Errata, and Clarifications